paulkasidit/jacket_api/README.md

 1. Use an API platform such as Postman.

 2. GET -> route "{your local host}/jackets"
    -> This will list all jackets in the database.
-Don't forget to run seed your database first!
+Don't forget to seed your database first!

 2. POST -> route "{your local host}/jackets"
   -> Refer to database schema for appropriate parameter headers to include in your post body.